jmcclenon/AWS/Security Token Service.md

 1. Employee enters their username and password.
 2. The application calls an Identity Broker.
 The broker captures the username and password.
 3. The Identity Broker uses the organization's LDAP directory to validate the employee's identity.
 4. The Identity Broker calls the new GetFederation Token function using IAM credentials.
-The call must include an IAM policy and a duration (1 to 36 hours
+The call must include an IAM policy and a duration (1 to 36 hours), along with a policy that specifies the permissions to be granted to the temporary security credentials.
+5. The Security Token Service confirms that the policy of the IAM user making the call to GetFederation T

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NDU5MzY3MTgsMTc5NDQ0MjQ0NiwxMD
-M3NjI3NDUsNjgwNzM5MTE4LDExNTczNTIzNjRdfQ==
+eyJoaXN0b3J5IjpbLTEwNjYyNjUzMSwxNzk0NDQyNDQ2LDEwMz
+c2Mjc0NSw2ODA3MzkxMTgsMTE1NzM1MjM2NF19
 -->